Project-Haystack/xeto/src/xeto/doc.xeto/Instances.md

 The scope of uniqueness for lib instances is global due to the fact that lib names are [globally unique](Libs.md#names).
-For non-lib instances the id must be at least be unique within the containing dataset.
+For non-lib instances the id must at least be unique within the containing dataset.

 # Spec